 Quinoa (pronounced keen-wa) is a nutritional all-star that belongs in your weight loss plan.
-This whole grain has 8 grams of hunger-busting protein and 5 grams of fiber in one cup, plus it's as easy to cook as rice.
-It's also packed with nutrients such as iron, zinc, selenium, and vitamin E. For a quick and interesting dinner, mix in some vegetables, nuts, or lean protein.
+This whole grain has 8 grams of hunger-busting protein and 5 grams of fiber in one cup, and you'll also get iron, zinc, selenium, and vitamin E. Quinoa is as easy to cook as rice.
+For a quick dinner, mix in some vegetables, nuts, or lean protein.

-Studies suggest cinnamon may have a stabilizing effect on blood sugar levels.
-This could curtail appetite, particularly in people with type 2 diabetes, Bonci says.
+Some studies suggest cinnamon may have a stabilizing effect on blood sugar levels.
+This could curb your appetite, particularly in people with type 2 diabetes.
 Nearly everyone can benefit from cinnamon in its traditional role.
 Stir some into your coffee, tea, or yogurt to add sweetness without adding calories.

-Hot peppers contain a flavorless compound called capsaicin.
-It's more plentiful in spicy habaneros, but also occurs in jalapeños.
-This compound appears to curb appetite and speed up the metabolism slightly, but only for a short time.
-Bonci doubts that this has a significant impact on weight loss.
-But, she says, people tend to eat less when their food is spicy.
+Hot peppers have a flavorless chemical called capsaicin.
+It's more plentiful in habaneros, but jalapeños also have it.
+Capsaicin seems to curb appetite and speed up metabolism slightly, but only for a short time.
+It probably doesn't have a big impact on weight, unless you eat less food because it's spicy.

-Several studies suggest green tea may promote weight loss by stimulating the body to burn abdominal fat.
+Several studies suggest green tea may promote weight loss by stimulating the body to burn fat.
 Green tea contains catechins, a type of phytochemical that may briefly affect the metabolism.
 To get the most benefit, you may need to drink green tea several times a day.
-Bonci recommends taking your tea hot, because it takes longer to drink, providing a soothing, mindful experience.
+Try taking your tea hot, because it takes longer to drink, providing a soothing, mindful experience.

-While grapefruit doesn't have any magical fat-burning properties, it can help dieters feel full with fewer calories.
-Bonci attributes this to the plentiful amounts of soluble fiber, which take longer to digest.
-Having half a grapefruit or a glass of grapefruit juice before a meal may help fill you up, so you eat fewer calories during the meal.
+Grapefruit doesn't have any magical fat-burning properties, but it can help you feel full with fewer calories.
+That's because its soluble fiber takes longer to digest.
+Having half a grapefruit or a glass of grapefruit juice before a meal fills you up, so you eat fewer calories during the meal.

-Foods that are high in water content take up more room in the gut, Bonci says.
+Foods that are rich in water take up more room in your gut.
 This signals the body that you've had enough to eat and leaves less room for other foods.
-Many raw fruits and vegetables are chock-full of water and nutrients, but low in calories.
+Many raw fruits and vegetables are full of water and nutrients and low in calories.
 Watermelon is a great example.
-It's a rich source of the antioxidant lycopene and adds some vitamins A and C to your day, too.
+It's a good source of the antioxidant lycopene and gives you some vitamin A and C, too.

 Pears and apples are also high in water content.
 Eat them with the peels for extra fiber, which will keep you full longer.
-Bonci recommends whole fruits rather than fruit juice.
-Not only do you get more fiber, you have to chew the fruits.
-This takes longer and requires some exertion.
-You actually burn a few calories chewing, as opposed to gulping down a smoothie.
+Go for whole fruits rather than fruit juice.
+You'll get more fiber, and you have to chew the fruits.
+This takes longer and you'll burn a few calories chewing, as opposed to gulping down a smoothie.

-The value of water content becomes clear when you look at two cups of grapes vs. ¼ cup of raisins.
-Either choice has a little more than 100 calories, but the larger portion of grapes is likely to feel more satisfying.
-Still, Bonci says, dried fruit has an interesting texture.
-When used sparingly, a few raisins or dried cranberries can make a salad more appealing.
+Compare 2 cups of grapes to 1/4 cup of raisins.
+Either choice has a little more than 100 calories, but you'll probably be more satisfied with the grapes.
+Dried fruit has its place.
+When used sparingly, a few raisins or dried cranberries can liven up a salad.

 Like other fruits, berries are high in water and fiber, which can keep you full longer.
-But they have another benefit -- they're very sweet.
-This means berries can satisfy your sweet tooth for a fraction of the calories you would take in gobbling cookies or brownies.
-Blueberries stand out because they're easy to find and loaded with antioxidants.
+They're also sweet, satisfying your sweet tooth for a fraction of the calories you would get from cookies or brownies.
+Blueberries are a good example because most stores carry them and they're loaded with antioxidants.

 Raw vegetables make an outstanding snack.
 They satisfy the desire to crunch, they're full of water to help you feel full, and they're low in calories.
-Half a cup of diced celery has just eight calories.
-Bonci suggests coating celery with a little peanut butter or dunking carrots in salsa.
-When you're in the mood for chips and dip, try replacing the chips with raw veggies.
+Half a cup of diced celery has just 8 calories.
+Coat celery with a little peanut butter or dunking carrots in salsa.
+When you're in the mood for chips and dip, replace the chips with raw veggies.

 Think of the typical toppings on your baked potato -- butter, sour cream, maybe cheese and bacon bits.
 If you substitute a sweet potato, you might not need any of that.
-Baked sweet potatoes are so full of flavor, they require very little embellishment.
+Baked sweet potatoes are so full of flavor, they don't need a lot.
 This can save you loads of calories.
-As a bonus, sweet potatoes are packed with potassium, beta carotene, vitamin C, and fiber.
+As a bonus, sweet potatoes are packed with potassium, beta-carotene, vitamin C, and fiber.

-Studies suggest eating protein in the morning will keep your hunger at bay longer than eating a bagel or other carbs.
-One egg has only 75 calories but packs 7 grams of high-quality protein, along with other vital nutrients.
-Bonci adds that your body will burn more calories digesting eggs than a carb-heavy breakfast.
-If you have high cholesterol, one egg is almost all the cholesterol you should have in a day.
-Choose egg whites, which are cholesterol free.
+One egg has only 75 calories, plus 7 grams of protein along with other vital nutrients.
+Remember, your body will burn more calories digesting eggs than a carb-heavy breakfast.
+If you have high cholesterol, ask your doctors if you can have eggs.
+You may consider choosing egg whites, which are cholesterol-free.

-It sounds too good to be true -- one of your favorite beverages may actually help rev the metabolism and help you lose weight.
-Bonci says coffee does stimulate the metabolism -- a little.
-She cautions that the effect is small and is easily cancelled out by the extra calories in a mocha cappuccino.
+It sounds too good to be true: One of your favorite beverages may rev the metabolism and help you lose weight.
+Coffee does stimulate the metabolismm, but only a little.
+Don't count on this for weight loss, especially if you add calories with toppings.

 Oatmeal has three things going for it: fiber-rich whole-grain oats, lots of water, and it's hot.
-Bonci says this is a very filling combination.
+It's a very filling combination.
 Hot food takes longer to eat, and all that liquid and fiber will help you feel full longer.
-"Don't buy the one that's already sweetened," Bonci says.
-"You can choose how to flavor it."
+Avoid super-sugary oatmeal.
 Stirring in cinnamon or nutmeg will give you a sweet taste with less sugar.